Call Today! Free Immediate Response (818) 781-1570

 You should politely decline any request for a statement without first consulting with an attorney.

 The job of a police detective is to build a criminal case and make an arrest.
-Do not help them convict you.
+Refrain from helping them convict you.
 Let's review the legal definition of battery on a peace officer.

 California Penal Code Sections 243(b) and 243(c) – Battery on a Peace Officer